 Skip to main content

-Garden Update: Amaryllis Takes the Stage
+Garden Journal: Amaryllis Takes the Stage

 Every garden has its show‑off, and this season mine is the Amaryllis.
 With blooms so bold they look like trumpets announcing spring, this bulb knows how to make an entrance.